Dunn Loring Swim Club

 e.
 Hourly Breaks.
 Both pools will be closed for “break” for 10 minutes each hour, except that there will be no break before the 9:00pm hour.
 Only persons 14 years of age or older will be allowed in the pools during the hourly break periods.

 f.
 Adult Usage.
 Adult “lap lanes” will be provided in the training pool at all times.
-After 6:00pm, children must remain in the 2 ½ section of the training pool, unless accompanied by an adult.
-This means that an adult must be within arms length of the child.
 As previously stated, adults are defined as persons 21 years of age or older.

 g.
 Baby Pool.
 Use of the Baby Pool is limited to children under 6 years of age or younger.
 Lifeguards are not provided in the Baby Pool area.
 The children in the Baby Pool area must be accompanied and supervised by a person 14 years of age or older at all times.
 Children who are not potty-trained must wear rubber pants or diapers made for use in pools.
 If there is an accident in the baby pool, please advise the nearest lifeguard.
 Inflatable rings or tubes are not allowed in the Baby Pool.